-To demonstrate the expressiveness of DJS, we have annotated and checked several small examples - inspired by JavaScript: The Good Parts [10], Google Closure Library [18], and the SunSpider [34] and V8 [19] benchmarks - that exercise a variety of invariants, besides those demonstrated by previous examples (e.g. negate, passengers, etc.).
-We also ported the counter and dispatch examples from System D [8] to DJS to demonstrate the nesting of function types inside objects with dynamic keys.
-Figure 10 summarizes our results, where for each example: "Un" is the number of (non-whitespace, non-comment) lines of code in the unannotated benchmark; "Ann" is the lines of code in the annotated DJS version (including comments because they contain DJS annotations); "Time" is the running time rounded to the nearest second; and "Queries" is the number of validity queries issued to Z3 during type checking.
+To demonstrate the expressiveness of DJS, we have annotated and checked several small examples - inspired by JavaScript: The Good Parts [10], the Google Closure Library [19], and the SunSpider [34] and V8 [20] benchmarks - that exercise a variety of invariants, besides those demonstrated by previous examples (e.g., negate, passengers, etc.).
+We also ported the counter and dispatch examples from System D [9] to DJS to demonstrate the nesting of function types inside objects with dynamic keys.
+Figure 13 summarizes our results, where for each example: "Un" is the number of (non-whitespace, non-comment) lines of code in the unannotated benchmark; "Ann" is the lines of code in the annotated DJS version (including comments because they contain annotations); "Time" is the running time rounded to the nearest second, tested on a 2.66GHz machine with 4GB of RAM running Ubuntu; and "Queries" is the number of validity queries issued to Z3 during type checking.